How can I keep from singing, Rev. Robert Lowry (arr. Robert I. Hugh)

 - Applications for a performance are processed on a first-completed, first-considered basis

-- Choral concerts take place during the 5:30 p.m.
-Saturday mass or on Monday, Tuesday or Wednesday at 4:00 p.m.
+- Choral concerts can only take place during the 5:30 p.m.
+Saturday Mass.
+Rehearsal is at 4 pm prior to Mass.

 Choir Director Agreement